 Last summer, the summer of my 16th birthday, I begged for a trip to New Orleans, Louisiana.
 I had seen pictures and I was dying to go.
 I didn’t want a sweet sixteen, I didn’t want any gifts, I just wanted a family vacation to my favorite city.
 When my mom surprised me with the tickets, I couldn’t believe it!
 We were actually going!

 On the first day we checked into the Hotel Monteleone on Royal Street.
+During summer, which is hot and humid, this very luxurious hotel offers 15% off room rates!
 The hotel was gorgeous, with marble floors, old fashioned elevators and a carousel bar (yes, the bar actually looks like a carousel!).

 The next day was the plantation tour.
 New Orleans is home to hundreds of pre-Civil War plantations.
 Some of them are even haunted by the ghosts of former slaves and plantation masters.
 We decided to check it out.
 We booked through the Old River Road Plantation Adventure, which I would wholeheartedly recommend.
 The drive is about an hour to get outside of the city and into the plantations.
 We visited two plantations on the tour and had some great guides (they were so enthusiastic it was easy to tell that they loved their job!).
 Plus, the gift shop has some awesome goodies like candied pralines and plantation cookbooks.
 Also, the Oak Plantation makes world famous mint juleps on the premises.
 Of course, I’m not quite of age but they sure looked refreshing on a hot, summer day.
 It almost made me want to break out in a Southern Belle accent!